zhang-mickey/network/README.md

 ## Exponential Distribution
 ## Poisson process
+ne of its fundamental properties is that arrivals follow a Poisson distribution, and the time between arrivals follows an exponential distribution.
 ## M/M/c queue
 Arrivals occur at rate λ according to a Poisson process and move the process from state i to i+1.
 Service times have an exponential distribution with parameter μ.
 If there are fewer than c jobs, some of the servers will be idle.
 If there are more than c jobs, the jobs queue in a buffer.